Sarah-C/M5Stack_Core2_ScreenBrightness/README.md

 20: The standard brightness set by the Core2 library.
 (2.8 volts)
 36: Full brightness the screen LED can do.
 (3.2 volts)

-The .ino sketch shows these settings in action:
+The .ino sketch shows these settings in action, use the touchscreen to control it:

 ![image](https://user-images.githubusercontent.com/1586332/128866190-4e3f69bd-8aa7-40ec-92f7-ed0894d540bc.png)